| Languages & Cultures of East AsiaTrad 101, Sections

 the 17th century, came under the rule of Japan

-the royal family was allowed to remain
+the royal family was allowed to

 tribute to China continued